Traditional Chinese Medicine for Tinnitus

-From the perspective of Traditional Chinese Medicine, tinnitus is considered as a circulation problem around the ear, neck or shoulder region.
+From the perspective of traditional Chinese medicine, tinnitus is considered as a circulation problem around the ear, neck or shoulder region.
 The ears are the openings of the kidney on the body surface, and they are also important pivot locations for the meridians to communicate with each other.
 TCM practitioners believe that tinnitus is not an auditory disease, but it is often related to certain channels and particular internal organ.
-In Western medicine, there are two main types of tinnitus: subjective tinnitus is the type only you can hear, and objective tinnitus is the type that can be heard by other people.
-Tinnitus can be caused by many health conditions.
-In many cases, an exact cause is never found.

-TCM practitioners often offer acupuncture combined with herbal formula in treating tinnitus.
-Acupuncture points under the ear lobe are selected in the treatment of tinnitus along with other acupuncture points on your body.
-Tinnitus is difficult to treat and there are many possible patterns of tinnitus in TCM terms.
-It is important to note that ear acupuncture treatments must be administered by qualified and experienced acupuncturist.
-The following are two common patterns of tinnitus that can be treated effectively by acupuncture.
-In some cases, the tinnitus completely disappeared after treating the root cause of the illness.
+TCM practitioners often offer acupuncture combined with herbal formula for tinnitus.
+Acupuncture points under the ear lobe are selected for tinnitus along with other acupuncture points on your body.
+Tinnitus is difficult to eliminate and there are many possible patterns of tinnitus in TCM terms.
+It is important to note that ear acupuncture must be administered by qualified and experienced acupuncturist.
+Acupuncture can be effective for the following two common patterns of tinnitus.
+In some cases, the tinnitus completely disappeared after eliminating the root cause of the illness.

 The meridians of the liver and gallbladder run around the ears, when the liver and gallbladder have a blockage and heat, it will move along the meridians reaching the ears, blocking the ear circulation, causing tinnitus.

 Many studies have shown acupuncture to improve tinnitus.
 On the other hands, many claim that it is no better than a placebo.
-Since Western medicine has limited options in treating tinnitus, many people seek out alternative treatments to stop ringing in ears.
 Acupuncture can be a better option than anti-anxiety medication, hearing aid and sound-masking device.
 You can also try stimulating acupressure points for tinnitus on your own.

 Chinese Herbs for Tinnitus

-After the pattern of tinnitus is identified, TCM practitioners will prescribe an herbal formula based on your condition and constitution.
-If tinnitus is due to kidney disorder caused by kidney yin deficiency, Er Long Zuo Ci Wan, an herbal formula can be prescribed.
+After the pattern of tinnitus is identified, TCM practitioners will use an herbal formula based on your condition and constitution.
+If tinnitus is due to kidney disorder caused by kidney yin deficiency, Er Long Zuo Ci Wan, an herbal formula can be used.
 It contains herbs include Shu Di Huang, Shan Zhu Yu, Shan Yao, Shi Chang Pu, Niu Xi, Tu Si Zi, Fu Pen Zi and more.
 Among herbal formulas for tinnitus, many of them contain Bai Guo and Shu Di Huang, which can be used for inner ear diseases in Chinese medicine.

-Shu Di Huang (Rehmannia) is a Chinese herb which is commonly used in the treatment of inner ear diseases, such as tinnitus and hearing loss A study suggests that the ethanol extract of steamed roots of Rehmannia may help to protect auditory cells (1).
+2) Shu Di Huang (Rehmannia) is a Chinese herb which is commonly used for inner ear diseases, such as tinnitus and hearing loss A study suggests that the ethanol extract of steamed roots of Rehmannia may help to protect auditory cells (2).

 How to use: Rehmannia can be used in the forms of liquid extract, powder and capsules.